 Valuation Gap Influencers

-There are several factors that can influence a business owner’s perception of value.
-The most common include:
+There are several factors that can skew your perception of value.
+Here are the five most common ones.

 Rumors of a competitor’s sale price

 One of the most common mistakes you can make as a business owner is to figure your company’s value based on a competitor’s sale price, or more precisely, what you think is the sale price.
 Rumors among privately owned businesses can be very misleading.
-Sellers may overstate their ending valuation out of pride, or numbers can change as the information is passed from one person to the next.
-Additionally, outside of the buyer and seller, not many people, if any, know all the facts related to the selling business, including size, profitability, industry mix, management depth, intellectual property, proprietary capabilities and customers.
+Sellers may overstate their ending valuation out of a sense of pride, or numbers can change as the information is passed from one person to the next.
+Aside from the buyer and seller, few people, if any, know all the facts related to the sale, including size, profitability, industry mix, management depth, intellectual property, restrictions, proprietary features and customers.
 Without this information, making a direct comparison is difficult and often misleading.

 Media hype about a large acquisition

 Headlines in the Wall Street Journal often tout the high valuations certain companies receive.
-While these valuations are attention grabbing, they should not be used to judge the value of a company.
-More than likely, these transactions are not an appropriate point of comparison for several reasons.
+While these valuations are attention grabbing, you should not use them to judge the value of your company.
+More than likely, published transactions are not appropriate points of comparison, for several reasons.

-- Industry – It is not realistic to compare the transactions of companies in different industries.
-Valuation multiples and operating metrics can vary from industry to industry leading to a misconception of value.
+Industry – Valuation multiples and operating metrics can vary from industry to industry, leading to a misconception of value.

-- Company Size - A company with over $1.0 billion in revenue will receive a higher multiple than the company with $50 million in revenue in the same industry.
+Company size – A company with over $1.0 billion in revenue will receive a higher multiple than a company with $50 million in revenue in the same industry.
 Typically, larger companies receive more substantial purchase price multiples.

-It should also be noted, occasionally public company multiples are used for private companies without any adjustments.
-Again, the size of these companies is probably not comparable, and the liquidity of the publicly traded stock provides an increase in value as well.
+Liquidity factor – Public company multiples are sometimes mistakenly used to value smaller private companies without any adjustments.
+While again the size difference negates effective comparison, a more important factor is the ready liquidity of the publicly traded stock, which provides an increase in value.

-This is the value comprised of all the softer assets an owner has invested in his company: sacrificing weekends and evenings to develop the business instead of enjoying the company of family and friends, going the extra mile to save or develop an account, consistently forging better procedures, always stretching one more hour out of the day and one more day out of the week – the business of creating a business.
-While most buyers appreciate your great investment, they just don’t end up paying for this emotional capital does not happen.
+This is the collective value of all the “soft” assets you’ve invested in your company: weekends and evenings spent developing the business instead of enjoying the company of family and friends, going that extra mile (or three) to save an account, constantly striving to come up with better procedures, always stretching one more hour out of the day and one more day out of the week – the business of creating a business.
+While most buyers appreciate your great investment, they just don’t end up paying for this emotional capital.

 Occasionally an arbitrary number is chosen when business owners value their company.
-There is no methodology used in this scenario and the number chosen can skew in either direction.
+There is no methodology used in this scenario and the number chosen can float in either direction.
 An arbitrarily high number, which is often the norm, sets an unrealistic value that is unlikely to be met and will ultimately lead to opportunities missed.
-An arbitrarily low number is periodically, but not often, selected and this also leads to an adverse outcome: leaving money on the table.
-Business owners usually go through the sale process only once, and not maximizing their value could have financial ramifications in the future.
+An arbitrarily low number is less common, but also leads to an adverse outcome: money left on the table.
+You’ll usually get just one chance to sell, and failure to realistically maximize value could have financial ramifications down the line.

-The amount of annual cash flow a business owner requires to maintain his or her current lifestyle is often used as a metric to value their business.
+The amount of annual cash flow a business owner requires to maintain his or her current lifestyle is often used as a metric to value the business.
 While it is prudent to understand your retirement requirements, this amount should not be used to determine your company’s value.
 The buyer is interested strictly in the company, not what you’ll be doing on a beach somewhere.

 Overcome the Valuation Gap

-Working with a team of advisors to help determine the business owner’s financial needs post-sale and the company’s worth is chief to overcoming the valuation gap.
-The team should consist of trusted people to carry out the pre-sale planning, transaction process and post-transaction tasks.
-Ideally, this group will include an investment banker, wealth manager, accountant and attorney.
-Together, they can provide assistance throughout the decision-making process to ensure the business owner is working towards the correct set of achievable goals.
+Plan on working with a team of advisors to determine your financial needs post-sale and your company’s worth.
+That’s chief to overcoming the valuation gap.
+The team should include people you trust to carry out the pre-sale planning, transaction process and post-transaction tasks.
+Ideally, you’ll include an investment banker, a wealth manager, an accountant and an attorney.
+Together, they can help throughout the life of the transaction to ensure you’re working toward the correct set of achievable goals.

-A skilled wealth advisor will evaluate post-transaction monetary requirements, based on desire and appetite for risk.
-Business owners need to consider the type of lifestyle they desire to live post sale, and decide on the purchase of additional capital expenditures such as a boat or second home.
+A skilled wealth advisor will evaluate post-transaction monetary requirements, based on your appetite and capacity for risk.
+You’ll need to consider the type of lifestyle you desire to live post sale, and decide on the purchase of additional capital expenditures such as a boat or second home.

 You’ll want to conduct your own due diligence before the sale, if only to rehearse what you’ll have to go through when the buyer does his own due diligence.
 The importance of the pre-sale due diligence review cannot be overstated.
-Your attorney should take part in the pre-sale due diligence review that would also include the investment banker and accountant.
+Your attorney should take part in the pre-sale due diligence review, as should your investment banker and accountant.
 Your due diligence today will help avoid issues during the deal process, when it counts.
-By determining if there are issues and resolving them before the sale, value will be maintained and certainty to close is improved.
+By identifying issues and resolving them before the sale, value will be maintained and certainty to close is improved.

-An investment banker’s knowledge of M&A trends, multiples, buyers, and value enhancers can help the business owner determine what your company is worth.
-The investment banker will have access to data to support the understanding of value.
-If the company’s value is enough to meet the owner’s needs then the choice is whether or not to move forward.
-While this is not always an easy selection, it is far simpler than the owner’s requirements surpassing the proceeds the sale of the company can provide.
-If the proceeds from a sale won’t meet the owner’s needs, then there are some important issues that should be addressed.
-The owner can:
+The investment banker’s knowledge of M&A trends, multiples, buyers, and value enhancers is a major factor in helping you determine what your company is worth.
+If the company’s value meets or (hopefully) exceeds your needs, then the choice is simply whether or not to move forward and when.
+If the expected proceeds from a sale don’t appear to meet your needs, then there are some important issues that you’ll need to address.

-- Lower their post-sale requirements and move forward with the sale of the company
+- You can lower your post-sale requirements and move forward with the sale of the company.

-Understanding the value of your business and your retirement needs are critical to a successful exit from your company.
-Putting together a team of professionals to assist you through the journey will lessen the risk and provide sound guidance to reaching a successful outcome.
+Understanding the value of your business and your retirement needs is critical to a successful exit from your company.
+Putting together a team of professionals to assist you through the journey will lessen the risk and provide sound guidance to reach a successful outcome.